ivancor93/Projects/Project_5_folder/Project_5.md

 >
  > Software tool : SQLite
 >
- > Applied techniques : joins,
+ > Applied techniques : count, joins, group by, order by, limit, having by, transforming data time type, using conditions (when), using sub tables

 ## Missions
 > * Use customer feedback and review data to improve the quality of its store network